Social Work BA (Hons)*

 As a Social Work student, you will study aspects of sociology, social policy, psychology, law, social theory and social work methods, skills and practices.
 You will explore barriers such as poverty, disability, racism and sexism that service users often face in society.
 Such barriers impact on people in a range of negative ways and it is important we understand the nature of the society in which we live and the way it can affect people in their lives.
-You will spend half a day a week (in your first year) at the new Liverpool Hope Settlement – working in the community and engaging in good social work practice.
 In your second and third years, you will undertake a total of 170 days in a social work setting.

 The degree is taught by a teaching team who are all published in the field of social work and are experts in particular fields of the discipline.
-The Department plays an important role in the Social Work Action Network (SWAN).
+The School plays an important role in the Social Work Action Network (SWAN).
 SWAN is a national organisation within social work comprising practitioners, students, academics and service users.
-We also have a partnership with Person Shaped Support (PSS), one of Liverpool’s oldest and largest voluntary sector organisations.
-During your second year you will have the opportunity to undertake a social work placement in either India or America.
-We are the only social work course in England that offers you this choice.
+During your second year you will have the opportunity to undertake a social work placement in either India or Gambia, or a four-week mental health Summer School that includes an exchange trip to Michigan, USA We are the only social work course in England that offers you these options.

 In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.